 Eliza Victoria is a Filipino author.
 Her books include Dwellers (2014), Project 17 (2013), A Bottle of Storm Clouds (2012), and the self-published collection Unseen Moon (2013).
 Her fiction and poetry have appeared in several online and print publications in the Philippines and elsewhere, including Daily Science Fiction, Stone Telling, Room Magazine, Story Quarterly, The Pedestal Magazine, High Chair, and the Philippine Speculative Fiction anthologies.
 Her work has won prizes in the Philippines’ Carlos Palanca Memorial Awards for Literature and the Free Press Literary Awards.
-She has also been nominated for the Pushcart Prize and the National Children’s Book Awards, and has been included in the Honorable Mentions for Best Horror of the Year.
-She is a National Book Award finalist.
+She has also been nominated for the Pushcart Prize and the National Children’s Book Awards.
+She is a National Book Award (NBDB-MCC) finalist.

 Dwellers by Eliza Victoria